 Slack channels save sales teams valuable time.
 For example, when an AE wanted to connect with an asset manager but didn’t know how to find them, she used Slack’s search to get the correct contact information.
-She then synced with her leader in their Slack channel and had all the context she needed to write a pitch email.
+She then synced with her leader in their Slack channel and had all the context that she needed to write a pitch email.
 This speedy, simplified communication led to a deal win.

-“Four years ago, we would never have found the right information,” Martin says.
-“Now people and conversations belong in the realm of institutional knowledge.”
+‘Four years ago, we would never have found the right information,’ Martin says.
+‘Now people and conversations belong in the realm of institutional knowledge.’

 Stay accountable with reminders

 Slack’s reminder feature ensures that sales reps never miss out on responding to a customer query or fulfilling a commitment.
 Reminders are great for internal efficiency.
-Set a one-time, same-day note to remind yourself to follow up with a solutions engineer about a new product feature your customer wants to know about, for example.
-You also can set recurring reminders.
+Set a one-time, same-day note to remind yourself to follow up with a solutions engineer about a new product feature that your customer wants to know about, for example.
+You can also set recurring reminders.

 Quickly responding to requests and following up are simple yet powerful ways to show customers that their needs are valued and respected.
-“When you’re making virtual connections, and you can’t shake hands with customers, sometimes it’s as simple as doing what you say you’re going to do in a single conversation that builds micro-moments of trust,” Martin says.
+‘When you’re making virtual connections, and you can’t shake hands with customers, sometimes it’s as simple as doing what you say you’re going to do in a single conversation that builds micro-moments of trust,’ Martin says.

 Slack’s tools allow trust to flourish in a sales setting, making accountability, transparency and alignment the norm rather than the exception.
-Learn more about how you can maximize sales productivity using both Slack and Sales Cloud.
+Learn more about how you can maximise sales productivity using both Slack and Sales Cloud.